 Memorandum of Understanding Providing for Cross Registration of Graduate Courses Among Eastern Ohio Public Universities

-WHEREAS full implementation of cooperation among the graduate programs will require that graduate students at each university be able to avail themselves of courses offered at all five universities, and
+WHEREAS full implementation of cooperation among the graduate programs will require that graduate students at each university be able to avail themselves of courses offered at all six universities, and

-WHEREAS it is understood that the realization of the combined potential of all five public institutions of higher education will depend upon the effective and efficient utilization of their complementary academic strengths;
+WHEREAS it is understood that the realization of the combined potential of all six public institutions of higher education will depend upon the effective and efficient utilization of their complementary academic strengths;

-THEREFORE Cleveland State University, Kent State University, Ohio University, The University of Akron, and Youngstown State University hereby agree that graduate programs at each campus are permitted to accept credit for instruction provided at any of the other three campuses.
+THEREFORE Cleveland State University, Kent State University, Northeast Ohio Medical University, Ohio University, The University of Akron, and Youngstown State University hereby agree that graduate programs at each campus are permitted to accept credit for instruction provided at any of the six campuses.

 - The authority for recognizing graduate course work as appropriate for a given student's degree program will rest with the student's home department.
 A student wishing to take a course at another of the five universities should show that the course is necessary for his/her program of study, demonstrate that the course is not available at the home institution at a reasonable stage in the student's degree program, and must obtain approval of his/her academic program advisor and graduate department/school/program.
 The graduate dean may be required to give approval as well if the institution so desires.

-- Only students in good standing who are within time and credit hour limits for their degree may avail themselves of formal course work at one or more of the other four participating universities; the maximum number of credits for such course work may be limited by the home institution.
+- Only students in good standing who are within time and credit hour limits for their degree may avail themselves of formal course work at one or more of the six participating universities; the maximum number of credits for such course work may be limited by the home institution.